medikoo/type/README.md

 #### `error/is`

-Confirms if given object is native error object
+Confirms if given object is a native error object

 ```javascript
 const isError = require("type/error/is");